chrismbah/PTE-FUTO/README.md

 - GPA Calculator (with predetermined courses and credit units for all levels )
 - Course Outlines of all courses in all levels in the department.
 - Learning Resources ( Including handouts, textbooks, and past questions ) of all courses in all levels in the department.
-- Student Dashboard and Personalized Easy Select Learning Resources, Course Outline.
+- Student Dashboard and Personalized Easy-Select Learning Resources and Course Outline.
 - Blog section on articles related and non-related to the department.
 - Create and delete comments and replies on each blog.
-- About Department Section
+- About Department section including its history, philosophy, objectives and a timeline of the head of departments.
 - Department Image Gallery Section

 ## Screenshots

 ![Screenshot 1](</public/img/screenshots/Screenshot (4).png>)
-_Caption: Home page_
+_Home page_

 ![Screenshot 2](</public/img/screenshots/Screenshot (5).png>)
-_Caption: About Section_
+_About Section_

 ![Screenshot 3](</public/img/screenshots/Screenshot (11).png>)
-_Caption: Student's Dashboard with personalized learning resources, gpa calculator and course outlines_
+_Student's Dashboard with personalized learning resources, gpa calculator and course outlines_

 ![Screenshot 3](</public/img/screenshots/Screenshot (13).png>)
-_Caption: Login page_
+_Login page_

 ## Installation